 The healthy development of the Migros Group is based on its cooperative philosophy, its national and regional roots, and its commitment to serving the needs of its customers with professional passion and in a credible, performance-oriented and responsible way.

 Migros is in very good shape.
 It is an innovative and profitable company that enjoys huge confidence among the Swiss population.

 Passionately committed to improving quality of life

-Migros will continue to pass on efficiency gains and lower procurement costs in the form of lower prices.
-It will also continue to actively promote online shopping and do all it can to offer the best value for money.
+Migros will continue to pass on efficiency gains and lower procurement costs to its customers in the form of lower prices.
+It will continue to actively promote online shopping and do all it can to offer the best value for money.
 At the same time, it promises to build on its social and environmental commitment and meet its social responsibilities, as well as continuing to strengthen its business performance.